goetzrobin/we-still-alive-netlify/src/pages/index.md

   description: "I am an undergraduate, Pre-Medical student at Thomas Jefferson
     University, the home of Sidney Kimmel Medical College, with an interest in medicine and hopes of becoming a cardiothoracic surgeon.
-I seek solid reasons to better explain the every-day miracle of life through medical-related evidence that as well those arise from personal actual studies and experiences. "
+I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific medical-related evidence that as well those arise from personal actual studies and experiences. "
 mission:
   side: "Objective "
   heading: >-